openstack/rally/doc/source/quick_start/tutorial/step_2_input_task_format.rst

         ]
     }

-Now you can start this benchmark task as usually:
+Now you can start this task as usually:

 .. code-block:: console